midzer/beerbase/content/breweries/troegs-brewing/troegs-pale-ale.md

 srm: 0
 upc: 0
 ---
-A TrÃ¶egs Brewery classic, our Pale Ale is copper colored with generous amounts of Cascade hops to create a floral, aromatic pale ale that smells as delicious as it tastes.
+A Tröegs Brewery classic, our Pale Ale is copper colored with generous amounts of Cascade hops to create a floral, aromatic pale ale that smells as delicious as it tastes.